node-pcap/node_pcap/README.md

    >
    > Not all platforms support a packet buffer timeout; on platforms that don't, the packet buffer timeout is ignored.
 A zero value for the timeout, on platforms that support a packet buffer timeout, will cause a read to wait forever to allow enough packets to arrive, with no timeout.
 A negative value is invalid; the result of setting the timeout to a negative value is unpredictable.
    >
    > **NOTE:** the packet buffer timeout cannot be used to cause calls that read packets to return within a limited period of time, because, on some platforms, the packet buffer timeout isn't supported, and, on other platforms, the timer doesn't start until at least one packet arrives.
-This means that the packet buffer timeout should **NOT** be used, for example, in an interactive application to allow the packet capture loop to ``poll'' for user input periodically, as there's no guarantee that a call reading packets will return after the timeout expires even if no packets have arrived.
+This means that the packet buffer timeout should **NOT** be used, for example, in an interactive application to allow the packet capture loop to 'poll' for user input periodically, as there's no guarantee that a call reading packets will return after the timeout expires even if no packets have arrived.

    If set to zero or negative, then instead immediate mode is enabled: